xyxj1024/xyxj1024.github.io/_posts/2021-12-25-fork-execve.md

 The <code>clone()</code> system call is similar to <code>fork()</code> except that more arguments are specified by the user to gain more control over what pieces of execution context are shared between the calling process and the child process.
 </p>

+In the bad old days a `fork()` would require making a complete copy of the caller's data space, often needlessly, since usually immediately afterwards an `exec()` is done.
+The `vfork()` system call that appeared in 3.0BSD differs from `fork()` in that the child borrows the parent process's address space and the calling thread's stack until a call to `execve()` or an exit (either by a call to `_exit()` or abnormally).
+The calling thread is suspended while the child is using its resources.
+Other threads continue to run.
+In addition, when a multithreaded program calls `vfork()`, fork handlers established using `pthread_atfork()` are not called.
+The use of `vfork()` was tricky - for example, not modifying data in the parent process depended on knowing which variables are held in a register.

 ### execve()

 We can find the definition of the <code>execve()</code> function inside [<code>/fs/exec.c</code>](https://elixir.bootlin.com/linux/latest/source/fs/exec.c):